deliveroo/routemaster/README.md

 authentication-related):

 - 204: Successfully pushed event
-- 400: Bad channel name, event type, invalid URL, or extra fields in the payload.
+- 400: Bad topic name, event type, invalid URL, or extra fields in the payload.
-- 403: Bad credentials, possibly another client is the publisher for this channel.
+- 403: Bad credentials, possibly another client is the publisher for this topic.

 #### Subscription